pointbazaar/espl1000/README.md

 This Project will probably only work with Linux.

-0. install gcc, make
+0. Install gcc, make
-1. try compiling some sample program
+1. Try compiling some sample program
+2. If you want the binaries to be visible globally:
+   Add
+   PATH=~/smalldragon/transpiler:~/smalldragon/lexer:~/smalldragon/parser:$PATH
+   to your ~/.bashrc

 ## Contributions